softworkz/emby-wiki/Playback-Guidelines.md

 With direct streaming, it is also recommended to use either a file extension that matches the original file, or use the alias with no extension.

+## Encoding
-## If none of these options apply, then the server's encoding features should be utilized.
+If none of these options apply, then the server's encoding features should be utilized.